Project Portfolio Page (PPP)

 Format:

-filter TAGNAME1 TAGNAME2
+filter TAGNAMEfilter TAGNAME1 TAGNAME2

 Chaining Finds & Filters: -s

-command on the last shown list (also compatible after a list
+Usage: Users can provide the find and filter command on the last shown list (also compatible after a list

-command) by providing the -s
+command) by providing the -s flag after each find or filter command.

 Format:

-find -s KEYWORD1 / KEYWORD2 / KEYWORD3
+find -s KEYWORDfilter -s TAGNAMEfilter -s TAGNAME1 TAGNAME2find -s KEYWORD1 / KEYWORD2 / KEYWORD3

 Example: